lzapffe/ds_portfolio/docs/contract.md

 1)  Earn “Satisfactory” on 11 self-paced lab assignments on the schedule specified below.
 Getting a grade of “Satisfactory” requires that:

 - I have attempted all steps of the assignment.
-If unable to
-      complete steps due to unresolved questions, I have asked questions in Github FAQs or during the help sessions, or I have Googled the issue and shown effort to resolve questions;
+If unable to complete steps due to unresolved questions, I have asked questions in Github FAQs or during the help sessions, or I have Googled the issue and shown effort to resolve questions;
 - I have checked that files, repos, or projects appear on my Github account and are accessible;
 - I feel like I have spent an adequate amount of time and energy on the assignment;

 2)  Produce at least 10 “Satisfactory” portfolio pieces on the schedule specified below.
 Getting a grade of “Satisfactory” requires that:

-    - I have designed a portfolio project that I think challenges my understanding of programming, explores a topic I want to know more about, or targets something I feel like I need more practice with;
+- I have designed a portfolio project that I think challenges my understanding of programming or data science, explores a topic I want to know more about, or targets something I feel like I need more practice with;
 - I have checked that files, repos, or projects appear on my Github account and are accessible;
 - I feel like I have spent an adequate amount of time and energy on the projects;

 ### Schedule